Friday, May 28, 2021

 CONCLUSION

 Several parables taught by Jesus reveal that spiritual laxity is perilous and can cost one their faith.
-For instance, the parable of the Wise and Foolish Virgins recorded in Matthew 25:1-13 conveys a clear warning to the body of Christ that spiritual negligence can have far reaching consequences.
+For instance, the parable of the Wise and Foolish Virgins recorded in Matthew 25:1-13 conveys a clear warning to the body of Christ that spiritual dereliction can have far reaching consequences.

 Notice the closing statement in Matthew 25:11-13: "Afterward the other virgins came also, saying, ‘Lord, Lord, open to us!’
 12 But he answered and said, ‘Assuredly, I say to you, I do not know you.’13 “Watch therefore, for you know neither the day nor the hour in which the Son of Man is coming."
+The moral of the parable lies in the fact that the two sets consisted of virgins, denoting their moral chastity but the imprudence of the five foolish virgins cost them dearly.
+The slothful could miss out on eternity with the God!

 Allow me to conclude with the words of Jesus in Luke 17:26-27: "And as it was in the days of Noah, so it will be also in the days of the Son of Man: They ate, they drank, they married wives, they were given in marriage, until the day that Noah entered the ark, and the flood came and destroyed them all."